divyam-goel/ML-using-MapReduce-and-Spark/KMeans/Bisecting-KMeans/Spark/README.md

       `$SPARK_HOME/bin/spark-submit ./bkmeans.py input/TCL10M13D 5 3 0.1`

 ### Notes:
+  - The logger is currently set to error right now.
+To disable that comment out `sc.setLogLevel("ERROR")` in the script.
   - The code is slightly complicated but well commented and can be easily understood.
   - If your data is not tab separated, then simply change the value passed to split parameter of parseVector function.